YU000jp/logseq-plugin-legacy-date-format/readme.md

 ### Replace all journal links on all files

 - Replace from the legacy format to new format.
-Search and replace in a query.
+Search and replace in queries.

   ![image](https://github.com/YU000jp/logseq-plugin-legacy-date-format/assets/111847207/1a175dc3-3c38-456f-838a-4f0cbdb3dc7b)